Harmonica-Men/AstroShop/Agile.md

 - I want fast loading times and smooth transitions between pages.
 - I want a high contrast mode and text resizing options for better accessibility if I am visually impaired.
 - I want a keyboard-navigable interface and screen reader compatibility.
-- I want an easily accessible help section with FAQs, return policy information, and a contact support option for direct assistance.
+- I want an easily accessible help section with FAQs, return policy information, and a contact support option for direct assistance. (index)

 ### Continuous Engagement
 **As a shopper:**